Find the right spot to watch all the racing action on The Strip with our guide to the F1 Las Vegas Grand Prix Grandstands.

 · HG1

-This is the cheapest zone on offer at the Las Vegas Grand Prix, and the tickets are likely to be snapped up quickly.
+This area of the track is cheapest grandstand zone on offer at the Las Vegas Grand Prix, and the tickets are likely to be snapped up quickly.

 T-Mobile Zone at Sphere Grandstands